dvdkrstndnls/seahorse/read_me.md

 # SEAHORSE - A Friend Finder for Stay-At-Home-Dads - Node and Express Servers

+###
+after you clone, you'll want to:

+npm init
+npm install node
+npm install express
+npm install require
+npm install path

 ### Overview

-In this activity, you'll build a compatibility-based "StayAtHomeDadFriendFinder" application .
-This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+This app is compatibility-based "StayAtHomeDadFriendFinder" application .
+This full-stack site takes in results from users' survey, then compares their answers with those from other users.
+The app will then display the name, picture, and email of the user with the best overall match.

-You will use Express to handle routing.
-Make sure you deploy your app to Heroku so other users can fill it out.
+It uses Express to handle routing and is deployed to Heroku.

 ### Before You Begin

-* Check out [this demo version of the site](https://friend-finder-fsf.herokuapp.com/).
-Use this as a model for how we expect your assignment to look and operate.
+* This app was based on (https://friend-finder-fsf.herokuapp.com/).

-* Create a folder called `Seahorse`.
-Inside the folder, organize your directories so it matches the following:
+* I created a folder called `Seahorse`.
+Inside the folder, I organized my directories like so:

   ```
   FriendFinder